farirpgs/fari-app/lib/docs/fate-stunts.md

 ### Long Range

 - **Good Arm.** You have an amazing throwing arm, and can throw weapons with great force.
 If thrown weapons have a shorter range in your game than guns, this stunt extends that range to two zones, equal to that of guns. (adapted from Spirit of the Century SRD, §6.29.2)
 - **Legendary Archer.** Bows are not just weapons, they're your weapons of choice.
-When wielding a bow or crossbow, you can make attacks with it from two additional zones away. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+When wielding a bow or crossbow, you can make attacks with it from two additional zones away.
 - **Long Shot.** You can make physical attacks with Shoot from up to three zones away, rather than the usual two. (adapted from Spirit of the Century SRD, §6.15.1)
 - **Sniper.** Once per scene, you may make an attack with Shoot from up to ten zones away, provided you have a sniper rifle and scope.
 (Peter Blake)

 ### Specific Targets

-- **Feller of Fauna.** To you, guns aren't for killing people; they're for killing animals. +2 to Shoot attacks against mundane animals. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Feller of Fauna.** To you, guns aren't for killing people; they're for killing animals. +2 to Shoot attacks against mundane animals.
 - **Game Hunter’s Finger.** Choose a type of animal.
 You gain +2 to attack with Shoot against that kind of animal.
 (Peter Blake)
 - **Trick Shot.** +2 to create advantage with Shoot when firing at an inanimate object. (adapted from Spirit of the Century SRD, §6.15.1)